Farm debt mediation process

 At the conclusion of mediation, the farmer and creditor may agree to sign a binding agreement to resolve the dispute.
 The creditor must ensure that any binding agreement between the parties is reflected in any contract, deed, mortgage or other instrument.

-The creditor may request an exemption certificate from the Victorian Small Business Commission.
+The creditor may request an exemption certificate from the Victorian Small Business Commission if the farmer is in default.
 If the Victorian Small Business Commission considers that satisfactory mediation has taken place, it will issue an exemption certificate, allowing the creditor to commence recovery action.
-Mediation may still be considered satisfactory even when no agreement is reached between the parties.
-An exemption certificate remains in place in respect of a farm mortgage for three years.